mhrynchenko/test-task-deel/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+TODO:
+Hey, I didn't manage to implement endpoints 4 and 7 yet.
+I've added comments within the methods in app.js explaining how I would go about implementing them.
+Please take a look when you get a chance.

+Also, I've noted some TODO items regarding potential improvements in the code.
+We can discuss them further later on.